patelpurvip/Basic-Python-Analysis/README.md

   * The winner of the election based on popular vote.

   For both analyses, the final code prints the analysis to the terminal and exports a text file with the results.

+**Assignment Designed by © 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.**